 Does this diet work?
 Is it healthy?
 Can you sustain this long-term?

-Let’s see if the good outweigh the bad…
+Let’s see if the green juice benefits outweigh the disadvantages…

 I’ve admitted that you will lose weight on this diet, so this must be a good idea if you need to lose weight?
 Not necessarily.

 In any diet, if you consume less energy (calories) than what you expend causing a calorie deficit, you will lose weight.
 And in the case of a typical juice and detox diet you are chronically energy restricted, hence the rapid weight loss.

 Switching from a regular daily routine of eating 3-4 meals consisting of 2,000-2,500 kcal, to a juice diet where you’re drinking 3-4 glasses of fruit & veg that are naturally low in calories, providing approx. 150-200 kcal each… surely it’s obvious that you’re going to lose weight?!